 Students may request personal leaves of absence and if granted, withdraw from the College.
-Such time away, often as a period of reassessment and self evaluation, can prove to be educationally beneficial.
-A withdrawal in good standing may be granted for not less than one semester and not more than three years.
-Students who withdraw in good standing are readmitted with the approval of the Dean’s Office and are expected to complete the degree without further interruption.
+Such time away, often as a period of reassessment and self-evaluation, can prove to be educationally beneficial.

-Students may request permission from the Dean’s Office to withdraw at any time.
+Students may request permission from the Dean’s Office to withdraw at any time (please contact your class dean to request the leave of absence form).
 If a student is granted a personal leave of absence after the semester begins, but before the end of the drop/add period, the transcript will list the date of withdrawal as the day before the term began.
 If a personal leave is granted after the end of the drop/add period, but before the end of the eighth week of the semester, the transcript will list the date of withdrawal, but the semester will not count toward the maximum of eight allowed to complete the degree.
 If a personal withdrawal is allowed after the eighth week of the semester, the transcript will list the date of withdrawal and the courses in progress, each with a W; the semester will normally count toward the maximum of eight allowed to complete the degree and the student will incur deficiencies that must be made up before returning to the College.

 Students with medical and/or psychological conditions may request leaves of absence and if granted, withdraw from the College in good standing.
 Verification of the condition, along with a recommendation for the leave, must be provided from an appropriate professional.
 These types of requests should be made through the Dean’s Office.

-If a student withdraws for medical reasons, the transcript will simply indicate the date of withdrawal without further explanation.
+If a student is granted a medical leave, the transcript will simply indicate the date of withdrawal without further explanation.
 If the withdrawal occurs after the start of a term, no courses in progress will be listed and the semester will not count toward the maximum of eight allowed for completing the degree.

 Medical leaves may be granted at any time and readmission is contingent upon the condition being resolved or managed successfully.
 Therefore, there is no mandated minimum length for a medical leave.
 While on leave, it is advisable for the student to seek necessary medical attention and to document the steps taken and progress made.
 This information will be part of the readmission process along with assessments from appropriate medical and/or psychological professionals.
+If the written statement provided by a clinician is unclear or incomplete, the College will require a further statement or may request permission from the student to speak with the clinician directly.
 Additional information may be sought and might include a personal interview and input from family members, employers, or others who interacted with the student while on leave.
-In cases where there has been significant psychiatric or psychotherapeutic involvement, the student may be required to meet with a member of the College’s psychological counseling service.
+In cases where there has been significant psychiatric or psychotherapeutic involvement, the student may be required to meet with a member of the College’s Student Health & Wellness Services.
 In addition, in order to judge the degree of recovery and readiness to confront the academic and social challenges of Williams, the student may be required to be evaluated by an outside mental health professional selected and paid for by the College as part of the readmission process.